-- The results in Experiments 1 and 2 show-imply that the proximity of a stratospheric intrusion to the surface has a larger impact on inducing deeper surface low deepening and and enhanced cyclonic circulation at the surface eyelogenesis than the vertical intensity extent or size of the intrusion itself.
+The results in Experiments 1 and 2 show that the proximity of stratospheric intrusion to the surface has a larger impact on surface low deepening and surface cyclogenesis than the vertical intensity or size of the intrusion itself.
 This was also hypothesized by Barnes et al. (2021a) with respect to COL vertical extensions.
-In order to confirm this concept, anomalies are created such that they extend to a similar height AGL from a varying tropopause height and compared to Experiment 0 (Figure 11Figure 12-A2 and B2).
-In this case anomalies with radial heights of 7000m, 5000m and 3500m were introduced into the fields with tropopause heights of 15000m, 12500m and 10000m 445 AGL respectively.
-The resulting intrusions heights AGL were calculated to be at 6750m, 6594m and 6350m AGL respectively. - 22 velocities between 11-12m.s-1.
+In order to confirm this concept, anomalies are created such that they extend to a similar height AGL from a varying tropopause height and compared to Experiment 0 (Figure 12-A2 and B2).
+In this case anomalies with radial heights of 7000m, 5000m and 3500m were introduced into the fields with tropopause heights of 15000m, 12500m and 10000m AGL respectively.
+The resulting intrusions heights AGL were calculated to be at 6750m, 6594m and 6350m AGL respectively.
+All three of these intrusions induce cyclonic motion around the anomaly of similar intensity, with maximum meridional wind velocities between 11-12m.s-1.
 The intrusions also all induce a similar surface level pressure deepening resulting in about a 3hPa surface central pressure drop.
-Some small, but noticeable differences can however be seen between the different scenarios in Experiment 3.
-The larger